VascoPires/VascoPires.github.io/_courses/abaqus_tutorial_part1.md

 To do this, create an **Instance**.
 An instance is a placed copy of a part within the assembly.
 You can have multiple instances of the same part, for example, a connection with 10 identical bolts can be modeled using one bolt geometry and section, but repeated as multiple instances.

-{% include figure.liquid path="assets/img/teaching/2d_plate/files/assembly.png" title="Part instance placed in the assembly." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/assembly.png" title="Part instance placed in the assembly." class="img-fluid rounded article-figure" %}
-<div class="caption">Use a dependent instance so meshing stays at part level.</div>
+<div class="caption">*Figure 12:* Use a dependent instance so meshing stays at part level.</div>

+When creating an instance, Abaqus will ask whether it should be **dependent** or **independent**.
+A **dependent instance** means the mesh is created at the _part level_, while an **independent instance** allows meshing at the _assembly level_.

+The distinction mainly affects how nodes and elements are numbered:

+- In an **independent instance**, all nodes and elements share a _global numbering system_ across the entire assembly (no duplicates).

+- In a **dependent instance**, each part maintains its own numbering (so, for example, Element ID = 1 could exist in multiple parts).

+See [Figure 5](#fig-independent-dependent) for a quick visual.

+{% include figure.liquid path="assets/img/teaching/2d_plate/files/independent_dependent_mesh.svg" title="Independent vs. dependent instances for meshing." class="img-fluid rounded wide-figure article-figure" id="fig-independent-dependent" %}
+<div class="caption">*Figure 13:* Dependent instances share the part mesh; independent instances mesh per assembly instance.</div>

-{% include figure.liquid path="assets/img/teaching/2d_plate/files/mesh.png" title="Mesh generated for the plate with a hole." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/mesh.png" title="Mesh generated for the plate with a hole." class="img-fluid rounded article-figure" %}
-<div class="caption">Coarse seed (≈1.5) for a quick run; refine later if needed.</div>
+<div class="caption">*Figure 14:* Coarse seed (≈1.5) for a quick run; refine later if needed.</div>
 At this stage you can change element types, meshing schemes, or seed sizes; we’ll keep the defaults for this intro run.

 ## 🧷 Boundary Conditions

 First, create a static general step (General → Static, General).
 Static time is a loading parameter, not real time; dynamic analyses track physical time.
 Name it (e.g., `loading_step`) and keep the default ramp amplitude unless you need a custom loading curve.

-{% include figure.liquid path="assets/img/teaching/2d_plate/files/step.png" title="Static general step creation." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/step.png" title="Static general step creation." class="img-fluid rounded article-figure" %}
-<div class="caption">General → Static, General.</div>
+<div class="caption">*Figure 15:* General → Static, General.</div>

 Apply displacement BCs on left and right edges: $u_x = -1.5$ mm (left) and $u_x = +1.5$ mm (right) to apply tension.